You are here: Home > Employment > Unemployment and redundancy > Employment support schemes > Community Services Programme

 Community Services Programme

-The Programme focuses on communities where public and private sector services are lacking, either through geographical or social isolation or because demand levels are not sufficient.
-The Programme also enables the benefit of other public investment to be realised (as in the case of investment in community centres and resources).
+The programme focuses on communities where public and private sector services are lacking, either through geographical or social isolation or because of low levels of demand.

-In order to qualify for funding under the Community Services Programme, organisations must operate on a not-for-profit basis.
-They must also recruit unemployed people to work in the projects.
-In general, 70% of employees in projects funded under the Programme must be from one of the following groups:
+To qualify, organisations must operate on a not-for-profit basis.
+They must also recruit unemployed people to work on the projects.
+In general, 70% of employees funded under the programme must be from the following groups:

 • Unemployed people in receipt of Jobseeker’s Benefit, Jobseeker’s Allowance or One-Parent Family Payment